Brands for Canada

 About Brands for Canada:

-Incorporated in 1992 by the founders of Second Harvest, one of Canada's largest food banks, Brands for Canada Ontario (formerly known as Toronto Windfall Clothing Support Service) provides new donated clothing and other basic-needs items at no charge to people living in poverty.
-Brands for Canada (BFC) reports that 1 in 7 Canadians live below the poverty line and the majority of new unsold goods end up in landfills.
-BFC aims to serve the homeless, abused women and children, at-risk youth, immigrants and refugees, and people with physical or mental disabilities.
-Its office is in Toronto.
+Incorporated in 1992, Brands for Canada provides new donated clothing and other basic-needs items to people in need.
+It has the same founders as Second Harvest and is formerly known as Toronto Windfall Clothing Support Service.
+Brands for Canada (BFC) reports that 1 in 7 Canadians live below the poverty line.
+It also states that most new unsold goods end up in landfills.
+BFC aims to serve the homeless, abused women and children, Indigenous people, at-risk youth, immigrants and refugees, and people with physical or mental disabilities.

 My anchor